NikkelM/Rainbow-Six-Siege-Randomizer/README.md

-# RainbowSixSiegeRandomizer
+# Rainbow Six: Siege Randomizer

 A simple Python script to randomly select bans and operator selections for Rainbow Six: Siege